authorizer-tech/authorizer-tech.github.io/docs/overview/introduction.md

 ---
 :::note **This documentation is under active development!**

 Please forgive the missing content in various locations.
-The goal is to have the content herein fully specified and polished by the end of July 2021.
+This project is under active development and is evolving rapidly.
 Keep an eye out for updates :eyes:!
 :::

 The Authorizer platform is a distributed, highly-scalable, and high performance platform for permission and access management.
 It stores permissions and serves authorization queries based on stored permissions.
 It supports a variety of models including: attribute-based access control (ABAC), role-based access control (RBAC), access control lists (ACLs), and other custom models.
 The design of the Authorizer platform is inspired by the design of [Google Zanzibar - "Google’s Consistent, Global Authorization System"](https://research.google/pubs/pub48190/).